Need a shot of espresso? Always.

-What to order: Magicman (cortado) with a pumpky bareesta, which is a vegetarian grilled sandwich made with roasted pumpkin, feta and almonds.
+What to order: Magicman (cortado) with the Maverick, a sandwich with barbacoa, roasted tomatoes, pickled vegetables, cilantro and lime chipotle aioli.

 What's unique: LDU stands for Land Down Under, and this shop was opened by two Australian brothers.
 You won't find your typical pumpkin spice lattes.
 Instead, LDU Coffee is selling Italian style coffee drinks.

 LDU Coffee: 2650 N. Fitzhugh Ave., Dallas. lducoffee.com.

 What to order: Turmeric or matcha latte.
 Or, a coconut Americano (a shot of espresso served inside a coconut, with the coconut water in there for natural sweetener).

 What's unique: The shop, which gets delightfully buzzy on weekend mornings, has a walk-up window for a quick coffee or juice run.
 In the afternoons, the owners open up the vintage motorcycle shop next door for a change of scenery.
 Juice lovers will also enjoy Local Press + Brew's organic, glass bottled juices, available in flights of eight.

 Local Press + Brew: 1605 N. Beckley Ave., Dallas. localpressbrew.com.

 What to order: Honey vanilla latte with any French pastry.

 What's unique: Magnolias hands out free coffee during open mic late nights on the last Thursday of every month.
 (Sign up here to catch the next one.)
 You might spot fashion bloggers shooting their next picture here: Its blue walls and French-style outdoor seating are quite a glam backdrop.

 Magnolias Sous Le Pont: 2727 N. Harwood St., Dallas. magnoliasdallas.com.